What are the Benefits of Baking Homemade Bread?

 8 Spiritual Benefits of Baking Your Own Bread at Home

-- It gives you a mental break from all the cares and preoccupations of daily life.
+- It gives you a mental break from all the stress, cares and preoccupations of daily life.

 - You know exactly what ingredients went into it, maximizing benefits and minimizing artificial and other ingredients, such as excess sugar, that cause inflammation and undermine health.
 This gives you peace of mind.